 Do I need health insurance while attending the Caylor School of Nursing?

 Please be advised that all nursing students must maintain health insurance for the entire time enrolled in school.
-Active insurance will need to be in place by the first day of which your classes are to start.
+Active insurance will need to be in place by the first day of classes.
 Rhonda Farmer will contact you via your LMU e-mail address as deadlines approach.
 Please direct any insurance related questions to her at 423.869.6556.

-How much is it to attend LMU for nursing?
+What is the cost to attend LMU for nursing?

 Caylor School of Nursing at 1.800.325.0900 x.
 6324 or 423.869.6324

 For More Information about LMU and admissions to LMU, please call: